Skip to main content

 Acknowledgements

-This guide was produced by Law for Life's Advicenow project with additional material from Laura Bee.
-We would like to thank everybody who commented on the guide including editorial teams at Thomson Reuters who kindly peer reviewed this updated version.
+This guide was produced and updated by Advicenow with additional material from Laura Bee.
+We would like to thank everyone who commented on the guide including editorial teams at Thomson Reuters who kindly peer reviewed this updated version.

 Was this information useful?